databricks-industry-solutions/security-analysis-tool/docs/setup.md

 ## Prerequisites

+ (Estimated time to complete these steps: 15 - 30 mins)

 Please gather the following information before you start setting up:

  1. Databricks Account ID
      * Please test your administrator account and password to make sure this is a working account: [https://accounts.cloud.databricks.com/login](https://accounts.cloud.databricks.com/login)